Language selection

 Individuals or firms who buy and sell elvers within Canada are commonly referred to as fish buyers or fish processers.
 They may be subject to provincial regulations.
 However, not all jurisdictions have regulations for the harvest, purchase, sale or export of elvers.

-The new regulations will have little to no impact on the provincial authority to regulate fish buying and processing.
+The new regulations would have little to no impact on the provincial authority to regulate fish buying and processing.

 Impact of new regulations